 Leaving the scene of an accident after operating under the influence is a serious offense, and you must be confident that your legal counsel has the experience and skill needed to advocate for you before the court.
 You do not have a moment to lose; enlist the advocacy of a strong defense today.

-Contact a Western Massachusetts OUI lawyer from the firm if you have been charged with leaving the scene of an OUI accident.
+Contact a Massachusetts OUI lawyer from the firm if you have been charged with leaving the scene of an OUI accident.